Louise de Marillac: Spirituality

 Aided by her directors, the young Louise had entered into profound prayer in the tradition of the Rhenish-Flemish spiritualists, and had been introduced to the French school of spirituality of Cardinal Pierre de Bérulle.
 Louise, like Duns Scotus, viewed the Incarnation as the moment in which men and women were saved.
-In the 17th century in France, there was discussion about the condemnation of Quietism so from the time of her death, mysticism was viewed with suspicion.
+In 17th-century France, there was discussion about the condemnation of Quietism so from the time of her death, mysticism was viewed with suspicion.
 In light of this, her biographer, Nicholas Gobillon, removed any traces of mysticism from Louise's writings and rewrote her meditations.

 Veneration

-Louise de Marillac was beatified by Pope Benedict XV in 1920 and, on March 11, 1934, she was canonized by Pope Pius XI.
-Her feast day is May 4 (March 15 until 2016).
-Her remains are enshrined in the chapel of the motherhouse of the Daughters of Charity at 140 rue du Bac, Paris.
+Louise de Marillac was beatified by Pope Benedict XV in 1920 and she was canonized by Pope Pius XI on 11 March 1934.
+Her feast day is May 9 (March 15 until 2016).
+Her remains are enshrined in the Chapel of Our Lady of the Miraculous Medal, the chapel of the motherhouse of the Daughters of Charity, at 140 rue du Bac, Paris.
 She is mistakenly referred to as an incorrupt saint; the body enshrined in the chapel is actually a wax effigy, containing her bones.
-She was declared Patroness of Christian Social Workers by Pope John XXIII, in 1960.
-Louise de Marillac is honored with a Lesser Feast on the liturgical calendar of the Episcopal Church in the United States of America on March 15.
+She was declared patroness of Christian social workers by Pope John XXIII in 1960.

+In the Episcopal Church in the United States of America, she is honored with a Lesser Feast on 15 March in the church's liturgical calendar.